qwaneu/qwaneu.github.io/_drafts/hexagonal-backend-example.md

 ```

 We have a static creation method `withDiagnosticSessionsRepository` that creates
-the route and instantiates commands based on the injected repositories.
+the route and instantiates commands based on injected repositories.
 In the
 tests, we use the constructor, because it enables us to inject a test double for
 commands.

-`RouteBuilder` is a thin wrapper around Flask which helps us among other things in securing routes when necessary (the `login_required`).
+`RouteBuilder` is a thin wrapper around Flask which helps us with for instance
+securing routes when necessary with `login_required`.

 The POST on `/api/diagnostic-sessions` delegates to the instance of the
 `CreateDiagnosticSession` command.
 It extracts the fields of the JSON data into